muni-corn/alto-gtk/README.md

-# muse-wpgtk
+# Alto GTK theme

-a nice, flat GTK+ theme designed for use with wpgtk
+A lovechild of FlatColor by wpgtk and FlatRemix, designed to work with wpgtk.